Conditions in Shopify Flow

 Not any of

-Not any of compares values in an array of data to see whether the first value input does not contain any of the data in the second value input.
-The values to be checked must be entered individually and followed by the enter key.
+Not any of operator checks whether the field is not equal to any of the values in the provided list.
+The values to be checked must be entered individually and followed by the enter key (similar to tags).
 In the following example, the value for order.lineitem.product.title is retrieved from your store data and compared to the second set of values: pineapple, guava, kiwi.

 Example of a workflow that uses the not any of logical operator to cancel an order if the retrieved data does not include pineapple, guava, or kiwi

-If the value taken from your store is raspberry, then the condition is true, because raspberry is not included in the array pineapple, guava, kiwi.
+If the value taken from your store is raspberry, then the condition is true, because raspberry isn't included in the array pineapple, guava, kiwi.
 The order is cancelled.

 Includes